 The hardened cement pastes with a certain of hydration degree are mainly consisted of the unhydrated and hydrated cement particles.
 Based on SEM observation on the morphology of the cement particles in the process of the cement hydration, Authors have regarded the partly hydrated cement pastes as a mixture of the unhydrated circular cement particles with the average diameter and the square hydrated cement particles with the same length of a side (Zuo et al. 2011).
-In order to model easily the transport tortuosity, the hardened cement pastes are individually separated into two parts: the unhydrated circular cement particles and fully hydrated square cement particles, as shown in Fig. 1.
-Therefore, the tortuosity of transport paths in hardened cement pastes can be obtained by modeling the transport tortuosity in unhydrated and fully hydrated cement particles.
+In order to model easily the transport tortuosity, the hardened cement pastes are individually separated into

-(a) Hardened cement pastes (b) Unhydrated cement particles (c) Hydrated cement pastes Fig. 1 Ideal morphology and simplification of hardened cement pastes
+- (a) Hardened cement pastes

+- (b) Unhydrated cement particles

+- (c) Hydrated cement pastes